-On the occasion of the “Oktoberfest”, the largest beer festival “made in Bavaria” and currently exported to the whole world, WorldinParis wants to propose Germans and deutsche Kultur lovers a little bit of Germany in Paris.
-We have listed below our favourite German addresses in the City of Lights.
+On the occasion of the “Oktoberfest”, the largest beer festival “made in Bavaria” and currently exported to the whole world, WorldinParis wants to propose Germans and Deutsche Kultur lovers a little bit of Germany in Paris.
+We have listed below our favorite German addresses in the City of Lights.

 FIRST THINGS FIRST

 78 Rue de Lille 75007 Paris; M. Assamblée Générale, L12; Vélib post #901